nikitapashinsky/zoegi-theme/README.md

 # Zoegi Theme

-Zoegi is a pleasing and refined theme for [Zed](https://zed.dev).
+Zoegi is a visually pleasing and polished theme for [Zed](https://zed.dev).
 It's based on the beautiful [Moegi theme for VS Code](https://github.com/moegi-design/vscode-theme) created by [Diu](https://github.com/ddiu8081).

 ## Preview